g-andrade/fake_lager/README.md

 Yet to achieve:

-- support for pretty printing of records and stacktraces
+- support for pretty printing of stacktraces

 Likely unattainable: